shariq1989/cookbook/content/recipe/Vinegar_Chicken.md

 #### DIRECTIONS

 1. Preheat oven to 450 degrees.
-2. Place chicken in a bag with olive oil and turmeric.
+2. Place chicken into a bag with olive oil and turmeric.
 Mix well.
-3. In a prepared baking dish, add chicken and season with salt and pepper.
+3. In a prepared baking dish, add the chicken and season with salt and pepper.
-4. Make sure chicken is skin side up, then pour vinegar over and around the chicken and place it in the oven.
-5. Bake chicken without flipping for 25-30 minutes.
+4. Place the chicken is skin-side up, then pour vinegar over and around the chicken and put it in the oven.
+Bake chicken without flipping for 25-30 minutes.
-6. In a small bowl, combine olives, garlic, parsley, and the remaining olive oil (3 tbsp), and 2 tbsp of water.
-Season mixture with salt and pepper.
+5. In a small bowl, combine olives, garlic, parsley, and the remaining olive oil (3 tbsp), and 2 tbsp of water.
+Season mixture with salt and pepper, to taste.
-7. Once chicken is cooked, remove the baking dish and transfer the chicken to a serving tray, leaving behind the juices.
+6. Once chicken is cooked, remove the baking dish and transfer the chicken to a serving tray, leaving behind the juices.
-8. Pour the olive mixture into the baking dish.
+7. Pour the olive mixture into the baking dish.
 Using a wooden spoon, gently scrape up the bits of chicken left behind, letting the olive oil mixture mingle with the rendered fat.
-When mixed, pour dressing over the chicken to serve.
+When mixed, pour the dressing over the chicken to serve.